seegg/date-picker/README.md

 Click on the month to select a specific month.

 Click on the year to select a specific year.
+Scroll to the desired year or just type it in on the input.

 To make a selection across multiple months, use context menu to select the first date and then use either normal click or context menu to select the second date.

-reset selection by clicking on one of the selected dates.
+Reset selection by clicking on one of the highlighted selected dates.